AmeriPharma’s premier pharmacy services are available in multiple states throughout the US.

 Patient with small fiber neuropathy

 Studies suggest that intravenous immunoglobulin (IVIG) therapy for small fiber neuropathy (SFN) can only be effective if the underlying cause is known.
-Small fiber neuropathy is a type of chronic condition characterized by damage to small unmyelinated nerve fibers of the peripheral nervous system (the network of nerves that lies outside the brain and spinal cord).
+Small fiber neuropathy is a chronic condition characterized by damage to small unmyelinated nerve fibers of the peripheral nervous system (the network of nerves lying outside the brain and spinal cord).

 Normally, these small nerve fibers are present under the skin and go all over your body, most commonly in the hands, legs, and feet, to convey sensory information about pain and temperature.